Foblex Flow

 You can also enforce “no overlap” by policy:

-• input ids are always like input:<name> or in-<number>
+• target ids are always like input:<name> or in-<number>

 • categories are always like CAT_<name> or type:<name>